Frequently Asked Questions

-- How do I use the new IFDs?
+- How do I use the new design rainfalls?

 Follow the steps as outlined on the new IFD website:

-- Select the location required for analysis (sub-catchment centroid, site coordinates, location coordinates) in decimal degrees, degrees- minutes- seconds or Eastings and Northings.
-These coordinates can now be checked by clicking 'Map Preview'.
+- Select the location required for analysis (sub-catchment centroid, site coordinates, location coordinates) in decimal degrees, degrees-minutes-seconds, or Eastings and Northings.
+These coordinates can now be checked visually by clicking 'Map Preview'.

 - Add a location name or description for 'label'.
-The new IFD extracted does not depend on the label given, however, it is useful to have a title on your output table and/or chart as a reminder of the location.
+The design rainfall extracted does not depend on the label given, however, it is useful to have a title on your output table and/or chart to remind you of the location.

 - Don't forget to acknowledge and accept the Conditions of Use and Coordinates Caveat.

 - Click 'Submit' once you are happy with the location.

 - Update the probability range related to your project (Very frequent, Frequent & Infrequent, or Rare).

 - Update the standard and non-standard durations to suit your analysis requirements.
 (Note that this option is not available for Rare design rainfalls)